Christopher (singer)

 Christopher Lund Nissen (/da/; born 31 January 1992) is a Danish singer from Copenhagen, signed to EMI Denmark.
 In November 2012, he won an award at the Danish Music Awards 2012.
 He was awarded New Thinker of the Year (Årets nytænker), given by Spotify as an innovation prize.
 Christopher has released five albums, the debut Colours (2012), followed by Told You So (2014), Closer (2016), Under the Surface (2019) and My Blood (2021).
-Christopher's songs include "Against the Odds, "Nothing in Common", "Told You So", "CPH Girls" and "I Won't Let You Down".
+Christopher's songs include "Against the Odds", "Nothing in Common", "Told You So", "CPH Girls" and "I Won't Let You Down".

 Career

 Christopher started singing covers of other singers' songs.
 His debut single was "Against the Odds", co-written by Kay & Ndustry, Kasper Larsen, Ole Brodersen, Curtis Richa and Johan Wetterberg, and produced by Kay & Ndustry and GL Music's Lasse Lindorff.
 It was released in September 2011, reaching number 23 on the Danish Singles Chart.
 The accompanying music video is directed by Nicolas Tobias Følsgaard and Jonas Lodahl Andersen.
 His follow-up single "Nothing in Common" entered the Danish Singles Chart at number 5 in 2012.
 His debut album Colours was released in 2013.
-"CPH Girls" was Christopher's 1st single number one in Denmark.
-Christopher's third studio album Closer came out on 15 April 2016.
-It includes his earlier hit "Tulips" that came out in Denmark, Norway and China, "I Won't Let You Down" featuring Bekuh Boom becoming his second number 1 in Denmark and the track "Limousine" with the artist Madcon.
-Christopher gets his inspiration from Michael Jackson, Justin Timberlake, Bruno Mars and John Mayer.
+Christopher's third studio album Closer was released on 15 April 2016.
+"I Won't Let You Down" featuring Bekuh Boom become a number 1 in Denmark and the track "Limousine" with the artist Madcon.

 Personal life

 He was born in Frederiksberg, but later moved to Amager, Denmark with his parents and younger brother Oliver.
 In 2012 Christopher moved in with his girlfriend, Danish singer Medina.
 The couple later split up.
 In 2014, he began a relationship with Danish model Cecilie Haugaard.
 The couple married in June 2019.
 The pair welcomed their first child, a daughter named Noelle, in 2021.
-In 2023, Haugaard gave birth to the couple’s second child, a daughter.
+In 2023, Haugaard gave birth to the couple's second child, a daughter.